 Bed bugs are biting back, infesting households across the UK.
-Here we uncover the facts about bed bugs and dispel some of the myths you may have been led to believe.
+In this article, we uncover the things you never knew about bed bugs.

-If you want to prevent the spread of bed bugs make sure you keep your mattresses covered with a bed bug protector for at least a year and keep a close eye out for bugs in cracks and crevasses around you home.
-It’s always best to seek professional help and use mattress and bedding protectors.
+If you want to prevent the spread of bed bugs, make sure you keep your mattresses covered with a bed bug protector for at least a year, and keep a close eye out for bugs in cracks and crevasses around your home.
+Therefore, it’s always best to seek professional help and use mattress and bedding protectors.

 Despite being blood feeders, like mosquitoes, bed bugs don’t transmit harmful diseases.

-Bed bugs do not have wings and are not able to jump large distances like fleas can.
+Bed bugs do not have wings and are not able to jump large distances as fleas can.
 Bed bugs move by crawling.

-As long as there is a ready available source of food (humans or pets) Bed bugs aren’t picky about where they reside.
-They will hide in cracks.
+As long as there is a readily available source of food (humans or pets), bed bugs aren’t picky about where they reside.
+They will usually hide in cracks.

 Bed bugs are attracted to you by the carbon dioxide you breathe and your body warmth.
-They are opportunistic feeders and will bite whenever they can – so you are at risk even if you work nights!
+As a result, they are opportunistic feeders, and will bite whenever they can – so you are at risk even if you work during the night.

-When a bed bug bites you it excretes a small amount of anaesthetic and feeding can last between 4 and 12 minutes.
-Many people don’t have a reaction to the bite until days later when it swells into a small red, itchy spot.
+When a bed bug bites you, it excretes a small amount of anaesthetic and feeding can last between four and twelve minutes.
+Many people don’t have a reaction to the bite until days later, when it swells into a small red, itchy spot.
 Read more signs you’ve got bed bugs here.

-Not everyone has a skin reaction to bed bugs bites so you could have them without knowing.
+Not everyone has a skin reaction to bed bug bites, so you could have them without knowing.
 There are several signs that you might have bed bugs, including small brown dots on your bedding from their faeces or dried blood, or insect skins.